valkey-io/valkey-doc/topics/signals.md

 Once one of these signals is trapped, Valkey stops any current operation and performs the following actions:

 * Adds a bug report to the log file.
 This includes a stack trace, dump of registers, and information about the state of clients.
-* Since Redis OSS 2.8, a fast memory test is performed as a first check of the reliability of the crashing system.
+* A fast memory test is performed as a first check of the reliability of the crashing system.
 * If the server was daemonized, the PID file is removed.
 * Finally the server unregisters its own signal handler for the received signal and resends the same signal to itself to make sure that the default action is performed, such as dumping the core on the file system.